 Mertol Demirelli was born in 1996 in Ankara.
 He began his music studies when he was four years old, private piano lessons followed when he was five.
 Displaying noticeable talent at the special admittance examinations, Mertol was accepted to the Bilkent University, Faculty of Music and Performing Arts, Music Preparatory Primary School with full scholarship.
 He studied piano with Oya Ünler for four years and with Ersin Onay for a year.
 Mertol also continued his high school education and followed a special program for talented children at this school by taking courses on Music Theory, Ear Training, with Orhun Orhon, Composition with Turgut Pöğün, Orhun Orhon and Onur Türkmen and Violin with Eda Delikçi.
 He was accepted to the Queen Elisabeth Music Chapel (Belgium) in 2010 with full scholarship from Mr Bernard and Mrs Valérie Van Hool and studied piano with Abdel Rahman El Bacha for four years.
 In 2014, he began to study piano under the direction of Maria-Joāo Pires who invited him to the Partitura Project to share the stage on regular occasions the following year.
 In 2016, he entered the Haute École de Musique de Vaud-Valais-Fribourg (HEMU), becoming a student of Ricardo Castro and promoted to complete the program in two years.
 As the only pianist, accepted to the master soloist program in 2018 and completed with a special award.
 Simultaneously, he started the Piano and Direction from the keyboard course in the Fiesole Music School (Italy, Florence) in 2018.
 He just started Piano Pedagogy as his second master program at the Haute école de Musique de Genève-Neuchâtel (HEM) in September 2021.
 He continues his soloist studies with Ricardo Castro.

 At the age of seven in 2003, he won the IBLA Grand Prize Italy.
 The price included organization of concerts worldwide.
 In January 2004, Mertol gave concerts at Newcastle (England) in February 2004, at New York including Carnegie Hall and Arkansas-Little Rock.
 At age 10, he won the first prize in the 7-15 age category of Onay Art piano competition in Istanbul.
 In 2011, he has been granted a prize "Young artist of the year, in Germany" during Munich concert by The Rupert Gabler Foundation.
 At age 23, he won the second prize in the Concert Pianist category of Concours International de piano d'île de France in 2019.
 He became the winner of the Yamaha Swiss Piano Competition in 2020.
+He won the third prize in the VII.Vigo Piano Competition in 2023.

 Between 2003-2011, he was recognized as a child prodigy and gave over 100 concerts in Turkey and internationally.
 Some of his important concerts; he performed W.A.
 Mozart’s Concerto for Piano No.11 when he was 8.
 At 9, the Piano Concerto No.12, at 11, the Piano Concerto No.23.
 When he was 10 in 2007, at the opening of 35th International Istanbul Music Festival, he played the J.S.
 Bach Concerto for Two Pianos, in C minor with Idil Biret at Hagia Eirene Museum.
 At 12, he played Mozart Concerto For Two Pianos with Hüseyin Sermet at Istanbul and Beethoven Triple Concerto at Munich.
 At 14, he played at the Belgium premiere of Mozart’ s Violin and Piano Concerto, KV Anh.
 56 (315f) in March 2011 at Brussels at Flagey.
 Demirelli performed at the organisations at that time such as Akbank Piano Days, Mersin International Music Festival, Antalya International Piano Festival as well as special concerts at Turkish National Grand Assembly, Vehbi Koç Foundation.
 In 2004, he played at the special vocations which Prof. Dr. Ihsan Doğramaci gave to President of Azerbaijan; Ilham Aliyev, in 2005 the IMF Vice President; Ann Krueger and in 2007 President of Israel; Shimon Peres.
 He performed with Fazil Say at his Ayvalık and Antalya International Piano Festival concerts in 2004.
 In 2005 with the invitation of The Turkish Foreign Ministry he gave concerts in Jordan, in 2008 Lithuania and Switzerland in Geneva at Palais des Nations of UN.
 He also performed with The Spivakov Genious Children at Boğaziçi University in 2007.
 He played at the Spivakov Music Festival at Moskow in 2008 and at the Summer of Culture Festival at Bratislava in 2009.
 He played at Belgium Royal Palace in November 2010.